tanyasmirnova/RUCLSM/README.md

 With the certain level of confidence in the skill of the model, the next requirement is to provide land static fields and surface parameters with the best possible accuracy.
 RAP and HRRR use the same datasets as GFS Noah Land Surface Model.
 But instead of specifying surface parameters for the dominant soil and land-use category in the grid box, RUC LSM takes into account the sub-grid scale heterogeneity in the computation of such parameters as roughness length, emissivity, soil porosity, soil heat capacity and others.
 The difference in roughness between the mosaic and dominant category presented on figure 2 is positive from contribution of the forests, which helped to reduce high biases of surface wind speeds in these regions.
 Roughness lenghth has also seasonal variability in the cropland regions, which again helped to improve the wind forecasts during the warm season.

+RUC LSM has a land and a sea ice components.
+Main module in WRF and CCPP:
+  module  	module_sf_ruclsm

+  This module contains both land and ice components of the RUC LSM model, which is a soil/veg/snowpack and ice/snowpack land-surface model to update soil moisture, soil/ice temperature, skin temperature, snowpack water content, snowdepth, and all terms of the surface energy balance and surface water balance.

+MPAS has separate modules for RUC land and ice components called out of lsm_driver and seaice_driver:
+Modules: module_ruc_ice mand module_ruc_land

+Subroutines include:
+  sfctmp - top subroutine to compute evergy and moisture budgets soil - this subroutine calculates energy and moisture budget for vegetated surfaces without snow, and heat diffusion and Richards eqns in soil.
+         - it calls soiltemp subroutine to update soil temerature and skin temprature.
+         - it calls soilmoist subroutine to compute soil moisture and surface runoff snowsoil - this subroutine is called for snow covered areas of land.
+It solves energy and moisture budgets on the surface of snow, and on the interface of snow and             soil.
+          - it calls snowtemp subroutine to computes skin temperature, snow temperature, soil tmperature and moisture, surface runoff, snow depth and snow melt.
+          - it calls soilmoist subroutine to compute soil moisture and surface runoff soilprop - computes thermal diffusivity and diffusional and hydraulic conductivities. tranf - compoutes transpiration function. vilka - this subroutine finds the solution of energy budget at the surface from the pre-computed table of saturated water vapor mixing ratio and estimated surface              temperature. soilvegin - this subroutine computes effective land and soil parameters in the grid cell from the weighted contribution of soil and land categories represented in              the grid cell. sice - this subroutine is called for sea ice without accumulated snow on its surface. it solves heat diffusion inside ice and energy budget at the surface of ice.
+It           computes skin temperature and temerature inside sea ice. snowseaice - this subroutine is called for sea ice with accumulated snow on its surface.
+It solves energy budget on the snow interface with atmosphere and snow                 interface with ice.
+It calculates skin temperature, snow and ice temperatures, snow depth and snow melt.

 MPAS
 2 June 2025